Frida010/battleship_game/README.md

 1. **Game board:** An interactive 5x5 board where you can see and shoot ships.

-2. **Ammo:** You start with 10 shots, and each hit rewards you with an extra shot.
+2. **Ammo:** You start with 10 shots, and each hit rewards you with an extra ammo.

 3. **Ships:** The game has 3 hidden ships that are randomly placed on the board on every restart.